-It is widely known that brand is important for dropshipping business.
+It is widely known that brand is essential for dropshipping business.
 To build a brand effectively, except for the brand logo or brand name design, it is necessary and essential to write a brand plan to execute the brand strategies better.
-In specific, a well-written brand plan focuses on an organization’s brain-trust, resources and tactics in the direction they need to go in order for a brand to achieve its goals.
-It combines functions such as marketing, sales, product development and outline what each group needs to do for the brand to be successful.
+In specific, a well-written brand plan focuses on an organization’s brand trust, resources, and tactics in the direction they need to go in order for a brand to achieve its goals.
+It combines functions such as marketing, sales, and product development and outlines what each group needs to do for the brand to be successful.
 What’s more, it sets goals that operations and finance need to support.
 Thus everyone drives against the same vision, key issues, strategies, and tactics.
 The article will introduce how to write a brand plan for your dropshipping store.

 An effective brand plan answers where we are, why we are here, where we might be, how we get there, and what we need to do.
 By answering these five strategic questions, you will find that you have your own analysis, key questions, vision, goals, strategy, execution, and measurement.
 You can write 2-3 bullet points for each of the questions and you will have a rough draft outline to ensure the overall flow of the plan.

-There is a saying by Yogi Berra, “if you don’t know where you’re going, you might not get there”.
+There is a saying by Yogi Berra, an American professional baseball catcher, “if you don’t know where you’re going, you might not get there”.
 The vision answers “where could we be” with the balance of aspiration (stretch) and reality (achievement).
-You can also understand it as long term purpose or goals that define your success.
+You can also understand it as a long-term purpose or goal that defines your success.
 A good vision should excite you a lot rather than scare you a little.
-Ideally, it is both qualitative and quantitative, which is appreciable measurable respectively.
+Ideally, it is both qualitative and quantitative, which is appreciable and measurable respectively.
 At least 5-10 years or more than the vision can last.
 And the vision should be easy for everyone to understand and rally around.
 Don’t mix vision with the mission.
 The mission is more specific and about how will you get to where you want to be.

 2. Situation Analysis

 Situation analysis is the foundation of a marketing plan which answers “where we are” in the market.
-It includes a thorough examination of internal and external factors affecting business, such as the category, consumer, competitors, channels, brand and a current market scenario like what value your product intends to bring into the mark.
-You can summarize what is driving the business, what’s holding it back and then lay out the risks and untapped opportunities.
-Try to use SWOT analytical method and focus on the top 3-4 points which cover strength, weakness, opportunities, and threats.
+It includes a thorough examination of internal and external factors affecting business, such as the category, consumer, competitors, channels, brand, and a current market scenario like what value your product intends to bring to the mark.
+You can summarize what is driving the business, and what’s holding it back and then lay out the risks and untapped opportunities.
+Try to use SWOT analytical method and focus on the top 3-4 points which cover strengths, weaknesses, opportunities, and threats.
 By creating an overview of the organization, you will have a better understanding of the factors that will influence its future.

 3. Key Issues